debraysimon/tpxle-doc/docs/C-Procedure-Topics/GetStartedMobileApp_T/README.md

   The mobile app version can be found on the home screen (See below) or from the Android/Apple app store where the mobile app was downloaded.
   <img src="./images/AppVersion.png" width="300px" border="1" />

 * Tracker Configuration.
-We recommend that before the tracker is added to the mobile app.
-It is flashed with the default configuration files.
-Before adding the tracker to the mobile app, it is important that the trackers are flashed with minimum MCU FW: 2.2.0 and BLE FW: 3.3.0 respectively.
+We recommend that before the tracker is added to the mobile app, It is flashed with the default configuration files and the latest firmware version.
   - The update of the MCU Firmware can be carried out by the [Abeeway updater](../../D-Reference/AbeewayFirmwareUpdate_R/)
   - The MCU Firmware binary & config files are available [here](https://actilitysa.sharepoint.com/:w:/t/aby/EcuMNrIEoB9HvcIkCTXu2TkBTQQ49cYaQA2y1Wa6TmFmNg?e=Z1nEYc)